ClodaghMurphy/Assignment/README.md

 a = [x for x in X]<br>
 b = [x**2 for x in X]<br>
 c = [x*2 for x in X]<br>
-Give the axes and the graph as a whole meaningful <br>
+Next, give the axes and the graph as a whole meaningful/relevant titles. <br>
-plt.plot is the command to plot the functions, but they won't appear ("render") unless this command is included<br>
-plt.show()<br>
+plt.xlabel ('this is the X axis.
+Range [0,4]')<br>
+plt.ylabel ('This is the Y axis')<br>
+plt.title ('GRAPH SHOWING PLOT OF FUNCTIONS x, x2 AND 2x IN THE RANGE [0,4]')<br>
+Insert keyword argument "label" into the plt.plot command which will plot the functions, this ensures a legend explaining the plots will be displayed.
+The plt.show() command is important in order to render the plot.